eProsima/Fast-DDS-monitor/docs/rst/user_manual/explorer_panel.rst

   * **alias**: alias of the entity given by the user
   * **metatraffic**: if the entity is processing metatraffic data or not
   * **status**: status of the entity
+  * **discovery_source**: how the entity was discovered ("discovery" if using DDS discovery protocol, "proxy" if discovered through statistics messages)

 * **Process**